stefan-jansen/machine-learning-for-trading/04_alpha_factor_research/README.md

 - The current release 1.3 has a few shortcomings such as the [dependency on benchmark data from the IEX exchange](https://github.com/quantopian/zipline/issues/2480) and limitations for importing features beyond the basic OHLCV data points.
 - To enable the use of `zipline`, I've provided a [patched version](https://github.com/stefan-jansen/zipline) that works for the purposes of this book.
+    - Create a virtual environment based on Python 3.5, for instance using [pyenv](https://github.com/pyenv/pyenv)
+    - After activating the virtual environment, run `pip install -U pip Cython`
-    - Install by cloning the repo, `cd` into the packages' root folder and, after activating the `ml4t` environment, run `pip install -e`
+    - Install the patched `zipline` version by cloning the repo, `cd` into the packages' root folder and run `pip install -e`
+    - Run `pip install jupyter pyfolio`

 ## Separating signal and noise – how to use alphalens

 This section introduces the [alphalens](http://quantopian.github.io/alphalens/) library for the performance analysis of predictive (alpha) factors.